One of my favourite piece performed with my favourite musical partner.

 Wednesday, October 7th at 7:30 pm

 Tickets are 15/10 at the door and also can be purchased on-line for a reduced rate here.

-Lots of wonderful things happening in this coming year, what follows are some of the highlights.
-Please get in touch at firstname.lastname@example.org for more info:
+Lots of wonderful things happening in this coming year and beyond, what follows are some of the highlights.
+Please get in touch at firstname.lastname@example.org for more info

-Jan 2016 9 I am conducting the Upstream Orchestra in performance at the 2016 Open Waters Festival in Halifax, NS.
-This will also feature a new composition of mine “The Engines of Time”.
-10-17 Producing the sessions and post production with Symphony Nova Scotiaof their next CD project based on past and present orchestrations of a suite of Schubert’s songs.
+9 I am conducting the Upstream Orchestra in performance at the 2018 Open Waters Festival in Halifax, NS.
+This will feature a new 7 movement composition of mine “To Dream of Silence”.

-Looking forward in 2016/17 to the performance and recording of Peter-Anthony Togni’s concerto for bass clarinet and orchestra with the Ottawa based 13 Strings ensemble conducted by Kevin Mallon and also to a solo performance at Wilfred Laurier University as part of their NUMUS concert series.
+Looking forward in 2018 to the performance and recording of Peter-Anthony Togni’s concerto for bass clarinet and orchestra with the Ottawa based 13 Strings ensemble conducted by Kevin Mallon, plus a feature performance of the Lamentations of Jeremiah with the Calgary based professional choir Luminous Voices as part of the Easter 2018 Holy Week.

 The Sound Symposium is an astonishingly diverse music festival: where you can hear everything from the harbour symphony (a series of works for ship’s horns that uses the entire St John’s harbour as its stage) to music for kitchen appliances.
 The spirit of the festival is open, embracing and adventurous.
 I’m looking forward to this!